basmarad/UsedCarPrices/README.md

 ## INTRODUCTION
-Over 50000 used cars scraped with Scrapy from Ebay-Kleinanzeigen.
+Total of 50000 used cars scraped with Scrapy from Ebay-Kleinanzeigen.
 The content of the data is in German.
 The autos dataset download from Kaggle.
 Link: https://www.kaggle.com/orgesleka/used-cars-database/kernels

 Several questions can be asked while exploring the dataset such as: